Knowing what to buy the campervan and RV lovers in your life is no mean feat.

 42. Inflatable Kayak

-I’d say an inflatable one is more practical though.
-It’d be an epic present, and take up less room too.
+I’d say an inflatable kayak is more practical though!
+It’d be an epic gift for RV owners, and take up less room too.

 Top Pick: Intex Challenger K1 1-Person Kayak